johnlindquist/file-forge/templates/main/_partials/_step_implement_code.md

     ```
     *Self-Correction Prompt: Did you consider how this change interacts with the test environment's mocking (e.g., for `isAccountLocked`, network requests, `process.exit`)?
 Ensure mocks are updated if necessary.*

-*   **Impact Analysis (Crucial!):** Carefully consider how these changes might affect other parts of the project.
+*   **Impact Analysis (Mandatory!):** Carefully consider how these changes might affect *other* parts of the project *beyond the files directly edited*.
 Updates here might require changes in tests, consuming components, type definitions, or documentation.
     *   *Agent Note: Based on the `TASK_DESCRIPTION` and your knowledge of the codebase, list specific files/modules likely impacted by *these specific code changes* and briefly explain *why*.
 Be explicit.*
     *   **Files Potentially Impacted by *this step's* changes:**
         *   `[File Path 1]` - Reason: [e.g., Imports the modified function, uses the affected type, handles related UI]
         *   `[File Path 2]` - Reason: [e.g., Contains tests for this code, needs updated mocks]
         *   *(Add more as needed)*
-    *   **Action Required:** Review the listed files.
-Subsequent steps will likely involve updating them, especially tests.
-Keep this impact in mind.
+    *   **Action Required:** Acknowledge this analysis.
+Subsequent steps will involve updating tests and potentially other impacted files.

 *   **Verification (Mandatory Before Commit):** **DO NOT COMMIT until all verification steps pass.**
     1.  **Lint & Type Check:** Run linters and type checkers.
 Fix *all* reported issues.
         ```bash
-        # Adapt to your project's scripts
+        # Adapt to your project's scripts (e.g., pnpm lint, pnpm build:check)
         pnpm lint && pnpm build:check
         ```
     2.  **Run Relevant Tests:** Execute the test suite(s) most relevant to the changes made.
 Analyze and fix any failures meticulously. **If tests fail:**